atyryshkina/algorithm-performance-analysis/README.md

 * analysis type selection
 * other analysis parameters

 Instead of hand selecting parameters for each tool, we made a filter for the computer to do the pruning.
-It is a simple filter that removes any labels or identification numbers that might be present.
+It is a simple filter that attempts to remove any labels or identification numbers that are present.

 The parameters are screened in the following way: